Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Abstract

 \section{Abstract}

-Margin enlargement over training data has been an important strategy since perceptrons in machine learning for the purpose of boosting the robustness of classifiers toward a good generalization ability.
+Margin enlargement over training data has been an important strategy since perceptrons in machine learning for the purpose of boosting the confidence of training toward a good generalization ability.
 Yet Breiman shows a dilemma \citep{Breiman99} that a uniform improvement on margin distribution \emph{does not} necessarily reduces generalization errors.
-In this paper, we revisit Breiman's dilemma in deep neural networks with recently proposed spectrally normalized margins.
-A novel perspective is provided to explain Breiman's dilemma based on phase transitions in dynamics of normalized margin distributions, that reflects the trade-off between expressive power of models and complexity of data.
-When data complexity is comparable to the model expressiveness in the sense that both training and test data share similar phase transitions in normalized margin dynamics, two efficient ways are derived to predict the trend of generalization or test error via classic margin-based generalization bounds with restricted Rademacher complexities.
-On the other hand, over-expressive models that exhibit uniform improvements on training margins, as a distinct phase transition to test margin dynamics, may lose such a prediction power and fail to prevent the overfitting.
-Experiments are conducted to show the validity of the proposed method with some basic convolutional networks, AlexNet, VGG-16, and ResNet-18, on several datasets including Cifar10/100 and mini-ImageNet.
+In this paper, we revisit Breiman's dilemma in deep neural networks with recently proposed spectrally normalized margins, from a novel perspective based on phase transitions of normalized margin distributions in training dynamics.
+Normalized margin distribution of a classifier over the data, can be divided into two parts: low/small margins such as some negative margins for misclassified samples vs. high/large margins for high confident correctly classified samples, that often behave differently during the training process.
+Low margins for training and test datasets are often effectively reduced in training, along with reductions of training and test errors; while high margins may exhibit different dynamics, reflecting the trade-off between expressive power of models and complexity of data.
+When data complexity is comparable to the model expressiveness, high margin distributions for both training and test data undergo similar decrease-increase phase transitions during training.
+In such cases, one can predict the trend of generalization or test error by margin-based generalization bounds with restricted Rademacher complexities, shown in two ways in this paper with early stopping time exploiting such phase transitions.
+On the other hand, over-expressive models may have both low and high training margins undergoing uniform improvements, with a distinct phase transition in test margin dynamics.
+This reconfirms the Breiman's dilemma associated with overparameterized neural networks where margins fail to predict overfitting.
+Experiments are conducted with some basic convolutional networks, AlexNet, VGG-16, and ResNet-18, on several datasets including Cifar10/100 and mini-ImageNet.